-Vegans abstain from consuming these animal products because they think that their manufacturing involves exploitation and cruelty.
+Vegans abstain from consuming these animal products because they think their manufacturing involves exploitation and cruelty.

-Many sushi recipes call for non-vegan ingredients, including fish, other seafood, dairy, mayo, and any other animal products you can think of.
+Many sushi recipes call for non-vegan ingredients, including fish, other seafood, dairy, mayo, and other animal products.
 Since sushi recipes are very flexible, we should expect the release of new variations.
 The same is true of vegan sushi.